The 9 Best Reasons for Getting an MBA Degree

 Whether you opt to add a concentration or not, MBAs can be applied to all facets of a business and help you gain the knowledge and skills needed to grow as a professional.

-Recruiters report high levels of confidence when it comes to the skills of business school graduates, according to GMAC's Corporate Recruiters Survey, especially relating to:
+Recruiters report high levels of confidence when it comes to the skills of business school graduates, according to the 2025 Corporate Recruiters Survey, especially relating to:

 SNHU alumnus Reedy decided to earn an MBA so he could become a well-rounded business professional.
-He said the general MBA track helped him do just that, gaining greater fluency in accounting, finance and business writing.
+He said the general MBA track helped him gain greater fluency in accounting, finance and business writing.
 “I would recommend the MBA to anyone that works in business and wants to comprehensively understand their business better,” he said.

 The best MBA programs give you the space to practice solving genuine business problems.
-Using teaching methods such as scenario-based learning (SBL), you can gain relevant experiences that supplement the theories you learn and help you overcome challenges.
+Using teaching methods such as scenario-based learning, you can gain relevant experiences that supplement the theories you learn and help you overcome challenges.

 If there's an area of business that interests you most, you can find an MBA degree that offers concentrations or specializations that let you focus on that particular subject.

-Faizan Malik ’21MBA decided to earn a master’s degree that complements his role in health information technology — so he chose an MBA in Healthcare at SNHU.
+Faizan Malik ’21MBA decided to earn a master’s degree that complemented his role in health information technology — so he chose an MBA with a healthcare concentration at SNHU.

-With a greater understanding of various aspects of business comes new perspectives — even if you've already logged years of experience in the workplace.
+With a greater understanding of how businesses work comes new perspectives — even if you've already logged years of experience in the workplace.

 Although Malik worked in health information technology before earning an MBA, he said some of his courses gave him different points of view to consider and introduced him to other processes happening within his workplace.

-Not only can the information in MBA courses introduce you to new concepts and perspectives, but the people you're learning from and alongside can too.
+Not only can the information in MBA courses introduce you to new concepts and perspectives, but the people you're learning alongside can too.

-Throughout your program, you may have the chance to hear from peers and instructors from diverse backgrounds, adding depth and a range of experiences to class discussions.
+Throughout your program, you may have the chance to work with peers and instructors from diverse backgrounds, adding depth and a range of experiences to class discussions.

 As soon as you enroll in a degree program, you’ll enter a community of peers, faculty, staff and alumni.